GuanhuiGuan/cpp-ray-tracer/README.md

         - assign its bBox with an AABB to encompass the AABBs of left and right
     - [hit] (ray, tInterval, hitRecord) check if bBox hit, and then left and right hit check
         - if left hit, tInterval.max for right check should be adjusted to hitRecord.t
-- AABB
+- AABB (axis-aligned bounding box)
     - [member] 3 intervals along 3 axes; at construction, pad intervals to avoid narrow sides (say delta=0.0001)
     - [hit] calc tIntervals along 3 axes, return true if all 3 intervals overlap
-        - for axis x, t = (rayOrigin.x - xt) / rayDir.x, will plug in each end of axis interval at xt
+        - for axis x, t = (xt - rayOrigin.x) / rayDir.x, will plug in each end of axis interval at xt
     - moving objects: simplify by binding the start and end bounding boxes
+- simple benchmarking with scene balls: 93322ms vs 120552ms ???
 #### Texture Mapping
 - basic idea is from a point of a geometry, trace back to find the color on the texture map
 - so texture needs to know the coordinate, texture.value(u, v, point)